Electrical and Mechanical Engineering

 JSTOR is best known as an academic journal archive containing thousands of articles on a wide range of subjects.
 To find the most recent years, you will need to search other databases like Discovery or go to the journal sites themselves.
 JSTOR also contains ebooksresearch reports and 1000+ collections of images and primary sources from libraries, museums and archives around the world.

 For some tips on searching JSTOR, watch this short video.
-You can also use JSTOR's Text Analyzer to find other documents or keywords relevant to your research.
 If you use JSTOR a lot, it's worth setting up a free, personal account so that you can use JSTOR's Workspace to store articles and notes.
+A personal account will also give you access to JSTOR's own AI tool which searches across JSTOR content for you, summarising articles/chapters and recommending related sources (it does not look outside JSTOR).

 • Kanopy